 The venue for the Great Prostate Cancer 5-Kilometer Run on Nov.
 14 is a bit different than the standard road race, with 3.1 miles entirely on the pathways of the Town of Oyster Bay’s Golf Course in Woodbury, and the not-so-gentle (but short) hills provided an interesting challenge that the 382 finishers (a 30 percent increase over 2009) seemed to thoroughly enjoy once again.

 Veteran Hicksville runner Kevin Kremler turned in another strong performance in this year’s Run, finishing in 22:06 to earn the second place award in the 55-59 age group.

-Ice skating is a fun winter activity, and also a great exercise!
-For Town of Oyster Bay residents, the ice skating season will start the day after Thanksgiving, Friday, Nov.
-27, at the Marjorie R. Post (Massapequa) and Syosset-Woodbury Community Park ice rinks, according to Town Supervisor John Venditto.
+For a great way to have winter fun and get some serious exercise in the process, few activities compare to ice skating.
+For Town of Oyster Bay residents, the outdoor ice skating season will start the day after Thanksgiving, Friday, Nov.
+26, at the Marjorie R. Post (Massapequa) and Syosset-Woodbury Community Park ice rinks, according to Town Councilman Joseph G. Pinto.

 “The 2010-2011 ice skating season will run through the end of February 2011, weather permitting,” Pinto stated.
 “Town residents can, once again, enjoy this popular winter sport at prices that make it a great value for your recreation dollar.

 There were a number of reasons why the 11-year-old Hicksville Crusaders lost their playoff game against the Uniondale Knights, but lack of effort was certainly not one of them.
 On this particular Sunday, the Crusaders simply got outplayed.
 The final score of 24-0 did not tell the whole story however.